solianadaniel1/chatBot_swarmauri/readme.md

-Here’s a styled README file that matches the design in your image:
+Here’s the revised README file with the installation commands presented in bullet points without bash formatting:

 ---